Constraints

 julia> @constraint(model, X == LinearAlgebra.I)

-[X[1,1] - 1 X[1,2];
+[X[1,1] - 1 X[1,2]

-X[1,2] X[2,2] - 1] ∈ Zeros()
+⋯ X[2,2] - 1] ∈ Zeros()

-Despite the model showing the matrix in Zeros, this will add only three rows to the constraint matrix because the symmetric constraints are redundant.
+This will add only three rows to the constraint matrix because the symmetric constraints are redundant.
 In contrast, the broadcasting syntax adds four linear constraints:

 julia> @constraint(model, X .== LinearAlgebra.I)